Stage works of Paul Goodman: Noh plays

 In what he intended to be an American adaptation of the Japanese Noh art form, Goodman wrote five verse drama plays, or what Goodman called "dance poems": Dusk, The Birthday, The Three Disciplines, The Cyclist, and The Stop Light.
-In his adaptation, he portrayed the three Noh characters—the Waki, the Shite, and the Chorus—respectively as the "Audience", the "Object of Awareness", and the "Mind of the Poet Himself".
-Put another way, the plays each have three characters: a traveler (the audience), a spirit (the idea of the poem), and the chorus (that interprets both for each other).
+In his adaptation, he portrayed the three Noh characters—the Waki, the Shite, and the Chorus—respectively as a traveler (the "Audience"), a spirit (the idea of the poem or "Object of Awareness"), and the chorus (the "Mind of the Poet Himself" interpreting between the other two characters).

 His friend's small press, 5x8 Press, published the collection as Stop-Light in December 1941.
 It was Goodman's first book, and included an essay on the art form by Goodman and illustrations by his brother, Percival.
 Dusk had been published separately in a periodical two months prior to the book, and The Birthday would be revised and published in Michael Benedikt's 1967 anthology Theatre Experiment.

 Dudley Fitts, contemporaneously reviewing the five American Noh plays in The Saturday Review of Literature, wrote that only The Three Disciplines and The Stop Light achieved the author's intentions but even then, the form did not adapt well outside of its original language and tradition.
 He also judged Goodman's diction as generally flat and humor as informal.
 The other three "failures", wrote Fitts, portrayed their protagonist (the Object of Awareness) as "either a dismal truism ... or a downright silliness".
-The Stop Light, however, moved Fitts, and successfully integrated Goodman's idea, symbol, and diction.
-Alternatively, The New Republic considered Goodman's conceit clever and strategic but found that his themes did not neatly resolve.
+The Stop Light, however, moved Fitts, and in his opinion successfully integrated Goodman's idea, symbol, and diction.
+The New Republic considered Goodman's conceit clever and strategic but found that his themes did not neatly resolve.

 The New York Poets' Theater produced Dusk and Stop Light in May 1948.
 Artist Mark Rothko designed Dusk's set and Ned Rorem composed its music, while Costantino Nivola designed Stop Light's set and Ben Weber composed its music.
 The Noh plays were later staged at New York's CHARAS Theater in 1990.